smittytone/HighlighterSwift/README.md

 It is a more up-to-date version of Juan Pablo Illanes’ [Highlightr](https://github.com/raspu/Highlightr) and relies heavily upon code from that project, which is unfortunately now no longer fully maintained.

+### Improvements and Changes

 Highlightr makes use of Highlight.js 9, but the most recent release of the JavaScript, as of June 2021, is version 11, and the use of version 9 is no longer supported or recommended.
 HighlighterSwift works with Highlight.js 10.7.3, which continues to receive updates.
 I hope to update the library to version 11.x in due course.

+HighlighterSwift adds support for alpha values in CSS colours, eg. `#808080AA`, not present in Highlightr.

+HighlighterSwift was designed from the ground up as a Swift Package.
+Support for legacy package managers is not included.

+HighlighterSwift is more deeply commented and the code is presented in a more consistent style.

 #### Why not update Highlightr?